Hello! I’m Emma. I’m really pleased that you’ve found me. Hop aboard a moment while I tell you what’s going on.

 I’m here to tell you that you’re not alone.

 Every single person on this planet struggles with life at times, wears masks in order to socialise, and can feel disconnected from others.
+Every single one of us relies on our own, wonky senses and cognition with which to perceive and make sense of the world; every single one of us has our individual sensitivities and blind spots.
 But for some of us, these themes can be so all-pervasive that however much you try, they feel insurmountable.
 On the surface you might be getting by, but underneath, you feel like the waves could close over your head at any moment.

 I’m here to help you consider whether autism might be a part of your picture – especially if you’ve never considered the possibility before.